ervandew/eclim/src/doc/content/eclimd.rst

 **Starting eclimd**

+**Linux / Mac / BSD (and other unix based systems)**:
-**Linux**:  To start eclimd from linux, simply execute the eclimd script found in your eclipse root directory: $ECLIPSE_HOME/eclimd
+To start eclimd from linux, simply execute the eclimd script found in your eclipse root directory: $ECLIPSE_HOME/eclimd

 **Windows**: The easiest way to start eclimd in windows is to double click on the eclimd.bat file found in your eclipse root directory: